nkuhta/SQL-Bootcamp/README.md

 **[Subquery](https://github.com/nkuhta/SQL-Bootcamp/blob/master/Subquery.sql)**
 &ensp;  Multiple SELECT statements using () inside another query.
 **[Self Join]()**
-&ensp;  Join tables with itself .
+&ensp;  Join tables with itself selecting from the table with two alias and WHERE, or with JOIN and ON.